 Rubber Soul…Revolver…and Sgt.
 Pepper represent three of the best albums ever recorded.
 With the addition of “Penny Lane” and “Strawberry Fields Forever”, Sgt.
 Pepper is really strong…but it would be easy to justify choosing any of these albums as the best.

 And here’s another thought.
-Imagine how good The White Album would be if it started off with “Revolution” and “Hey Jude”, and then you could choose the best 10 or 12 songs off it to make a single album instead of a double album.
+Imagine how good The White Album would be if it started off with “Revolution”, ended with “Hey Jude”, and you could fill it in with the 12 best songs off the original double album to make a single album.
 That leaves Abbey Road (no singles added), and some people already think it’s the best.